freenas/freenas-docs/userguide/intro.rst

   :menuselection:`System --> Advanced` has been renamed to :guilabel:`Show Text Console Without Password Prompt`.

+* An :guilabel:`Enabled` checkbox has been added to :menuselection:`Tasks --> Init/Shutdown Scripts`.

 * The :guilabel:`Additional domains` field has been added to :menuselection:`Network -> Global Configuration`.
 This allows up to six additional DNS search domains with the caveat that adding more